figment-networks/learn-web3-dapp/markdown/the_graph_near/SUBGRAPH_MAPPINGS.md

 const actions = receipt.receipt.actions;
 ```

-Then we'll loop through the actions and call a handleAction function to create the `Account` entity we want to make available.
+Then we'll loop through the actions and call a handleAction function to create the `Account` and `Log` entities we want to make available.
 The handleAction looks like this:

 ```typescript
 for (let i = 0; i < actions.length; i++) {